christianfialho/delivery-reconciliation-automation/README.md

 ## Notes

 - Built for internal use; proprietary systems are not accessible outside the FedEx network
-- Included workbooks are cleaned and provided for structural reference only
+- Included workbook is cleaned and provided for structural reference only
 - Screenshots are used to illustrate layout and workflow where live interaction is not possible